 I want to help!
 What can I do?

 - Decide how you want to help; making tracks, karts, music or sound effects, programming, improving the website, testing for bugs... just pick what you like best, or that you think that needs most help.

-- Look into our TODO list to know what we need help with, thought you might find out of other issues through the mailing list.
-However, if you want to improve something not the the TODO list, go ahead! also, if you have done any private improvements already, we usually integrate them with the rest of the game if asked.
+- Look into our TODO list to know what we need help with, thought you might find out of other issues through the mailing list or the bug tracker.
+However, if you want to improve something not the the TODO list, go ahead!
+Also, if you have done any private improvements already, we usually integrate them with the rest of the game if asked.

-- Contact the STK developer team through the mailing list's e-mail, or if you aren't too patient you can try your luck and try to find a developer on IRC (irc.freenode.net #stk).
+- Contact the STK developer team through the mailing list, or, if you aren't too patient, try your luck and look for a developer on IRC (#stk on irc.freenode.net).
 Please tell us how you want to help.